 Here’s how invoice financing can help your business manage cash flow.

-Invoice financing is a short-term way to plug the gap between invoice payments and boost your cash flow.
-It essentially allows you to sell your unpaid invoices to a third-party, who will then lend you up to 95 per cent of the value of those unpaid invoices up front.
+Invoice financing allows you to sell your unpaid invoices to a third-party, who will then lend you up to 95 per cent of the value of those unpaid invoices up front.

-It’s an alternative to getting a business loan, and can be a quicker way to access cash.
-However, invoice financing isn’t without risk in the long-term, so read on to understand more about whether it’s right for you and your business.
+But invoice financing isn’t without risk in the long-term, so you should think about whether it’s right for you and your business.

 The lender will have control of chasing invoice payments and can credit check potential customers, giving you more time to focus on running your business.
 This does mean your customers will know you’re using a finance provider though, so make sure you’re happy with the lender’s approach.